paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Protocol

+`ProtocolId`:`b"avad"`

+Input:
+  - NetworkBridgeUpdate(update)

 Output:
+  - NetworkBridge::RegisterEventProducer(`ProtocolId`)
+  - NetworkBridge::SendMessage(`[PeerId]`, `ProtocolId`, `Bytes`)
+  - NetworkBridge::ReportPeer(PeerId, cost_or_benefit)
   - AvailabilityStore::QueryPoV(candidate_hash, response_channel)
   - AvailabilityStore::StoreChunk(candidate_hash, chunk_index, inclusion_proof, chunk_data)

 #### Functionality

+Register on startup an event producer with  `NetworkBridge::RegisterEventProducer`.

-For each relay-parent in a `StartWork` message, look at all backed candidates pending availability.
-Distribute via gossip all erasure chunks for all candidates that we have.
+For each relay-parent in our local view update, look at all backed candidates pending availability.
+Distribute via gossip all erasure chunks for all candidates that we have to peers.

-`StartWork` and `StopWork` are used to curate a set of current heads, which we keep to the `N` most recent and broadcast as a neighbor packet to our peers.

 We define an operation `live_candidates(relay_heads) -> Set<AbridgedCandidateReceipt>` which returns a set of candidates a given set of relay chain heads implies should be currently gossiped.
 This is defined as all candidates pending availability in any of those relay-chain heads or any of their last `K` ancestors.
 We assume that state is not pruned within `K` blocks of the chain-head.

-We will send any erasure-chunks that correspond to candidates in `live_candidates(peer_most_recent_neighbor_packet)`.
+We will send any erasure-chunks that correspond to candidates in `live_candidates(peer_most_recent_view_update)`.
 Likewise, we only accept and forward messages pertaining to a candidate in `live_candidates(current_heads)`.
 Each erasure chunk should be accompanied by a merkle proof that it is committed to by the erasure trie root in the candidate receipt, and this gossip system is responsible for checking such proof.

+We re-attempt to send anything live to a peer upon any view update from that peer.

-For all live candidates, we will check if we have the PoV by issuing a `QueryPoV` message and waiting for the response.
-If the query returns `Some`, we will perform the erasure-coding and distribute all messages.
+On our view change, for all live candidates, we will check if we have the PoV by issuing a `QueryPoV` message and waiting for the response.
+If the query returns `Some`, we will perform the erasure-coding and distribute all messages to peers that will accept them.

 If we are operating as a validator, we note our index `i` in the validator set and keep the `i`th availability chunk for any live candidate, as we receive it.
 We keep the chunk and its merkle proof in the availability store by sending a `StoreChunk` command.
 This includes chunks and proofs generated as the result of a successful `QueryPoV`.
 (TODO: back-and-forth is kind of ugly but drastically simplifies the pruning in the availability store, as it creates an invariant that chunks are only stored if the candidate was actually backed)

-(N=5, K=3)
+(K=3?)

 ----